2024: A Year of Client Success and Collaboration

 The financial return from RTLS-CMMS integration is measurable across several budget lines that hospital CFOs and capital planning teams recognize directly.

 Capital planning accuracy.
-Equipment replacement decisions made on actual utilization data rather than assumed usage averages are consistently more accurate.
-Facilities that have integrated RTLS utilization data into their capital planning process report fewer premature replacements — devices retired before actual end-of-life — and fewer emergency purchases for equipment that failed without warning.
+Equipment replacement decisions made on actual utilization data are consistently more accurate than those based on assumed averages.
+Facilities that integrate RTLS utilization data into capital planning report fewer premature replacements and fewer emergency purchases caused by unexpected failures.

 Compliance and Accreditation Support

 RTLS-CMMS integration generates compliance documentation automatically as a byproduct of normal system operation.
 Every maintenance event, location check, decontamination record, and recall response is timestamped and stored without requiring manual entry from biomedical engineering staff.
-When a surveyor requests the maintenance history of a specific device, the complete record — including location history, all work orders, service dates, and responsible technicians — is available immediately from the integrated system.
+When a surveyor requests the maintenance history of a specific device, the complete record — including location history, all work orders, service dates, and responsible technicians — is available immediately.

 For healthcare facilities pursuing or maintaining accreditation, this documentation quality is not just administratively convenient — it is the difference between a confident survey response and one that requires after-the-fact reconstruction from incomplete records.